🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Generally, we recommend that if you're not using responsive display ads (RDAs) yet, then you should be.

-Using only a few sizes of assets and ad text that you provide separately, Google creates RDAs for you that fit natively across a wider variety of placements, giving your ads as much exposure as possible.
+Using only a few asset sizes and ad text that you provide separately, Google creates RDAs for you that fit natively across a wider variety of placements, giving your ads as much exposure as possible.

 The best part is that you don't have to manually put in all the effort to make a bunch of image sizes yourself.